VoidOne-App/VoidOne/README.md

 Testing is part of the engineering lifecycle.

-Depending on the current repository configuration, validation may include:
+Depending on repository configuration, validation may include:

 - CTest
 - Debug builds
+- Release builds
 - AddressSanitizer
 - Static analysis
 - CodeQL
 - Cppcheck
 - QML validation
-- Release build validation
 - Packaging validation
+- Artifact validation

 Contributors should run the validation relevant to their changes before opening a pull request.